14 Fruits and Veggies That Outshine the Rest in August

 Try it in: Zucchini, Radish, and White Bean Salad

-Nutritional benefits: Summer squash may have some added heart benefits, thanks to its potassium and Vitamin C. And zucchini makes a great, healthier alternative to pasta.
+Nutritional benefits: Summer squash may have some added heart benefits, thanks to its potassium and Vitamin C. And zucchini makes a delicious (and healthier) alternative to pasta.

 Peeling back the papery husk of a ripe tomatillo will reveal a tart green fruit that’s great for salsas and stews.
 Though they may look similar to small green tomatoes, tomatillos are actually more closely related to the Cape gooseberry.
 For a tangy twist on guacamole, replace a quarter of the avocado with husked and chopped raw tomatillo, and top with fresh cilantro.

 Nutritional bonus: Tomatillos are a decent source of potassium.

 The entire okra pod is edible, and tastes great when steamed, fried, sautéed, or baked.
 Though fresh okra is only available in the summer, pickling okra preserves it year-round.
 Break out the canning jars, the vinegar, and seasonings of your choice—you’ll be thankful for the veggie come the dreary winter months.